 The Bialetti Brikka is a stovetop espresso maker.
 You can shop for a two-cup version, but for the sake of fairness, we’ll look at both a four-cup Brikka and a four-cup Moka.
 Here’s the link for the Brikka.

-Let’s just get right to the best part, which we talked about in the intro.
-The Brikka includes a silicone membrane-covered column that produces rich, frothy, delicious crema coffee.
+The Brikka includes a dual pressure valve system that produces rich, frothy, delicious crema coffee, which is great for your lattes and cappuccinos.
 Without the crema, is what you’re drinking even really espresso?
 If you care about the quality of what’s in your cup, then the answer would be no.

 The Brikka also features a pressure control system that adjusts the water flow pressure that reaches your coffee grounds.
 This enhances the flavor and creaminess of your espresso even more.

 This coffeemaker also has a flip-up top for easily accessing your coffee, a side-pour spout, and a lid that opens to allow condensation to exit.
-It takes between four and five minutes to brew four cups of coffee if each cup is two ounces.
+The brewing process takes between four and five minutes to make four cups of coffee if each cup is two ounces.

 The looks of the Brikka are a standout as well.
 This polished aluminum coffee machine boasts the octagonal shape that is the Bialetti trademark.
 The unique shape is for more than just brownie points, though.
 The Brikka is also masterful at heat diffusion so you smell the amazing aroma of brewing coffee and not the heat.